devgut/clients-dream-machine/content/_index.md

       Delta range combined with melatonin may provide restful sleep.
 Researchers have noticed that adequate sleep is needed to properly learn and create positive connections.
+features:
+  title: FEATURES
+  list_of_features:
+  - description: Easy to use interface with scroll frequency selector
+    icon: "/uploads/2017/11/02/features-icon-1.svg"

 ---